Oracle 11G R2 OLR :

 mdns:service:gpnp._tcp.local.://grac2:37069/agent=gpnpd,cname=GRACE2,host=grac2,pid=3124/gpnpd h:grac2 c:GRACE2

-Check whether all peers are responding
+whether all peers are responding

 # $GRID_HOME/bin/gpnptool find -c=GRACE2